tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * [ArcadeTokenVulnerable.sol](Activities/07-Stu_Identifying_Common_Vulnerabilities/Solved/ArcadeTokenVulnerable.sol)

-Ensure that students are identifying one of the three mentioned vulnerabilities and are taking the proper steps to address each one.
+Ensure that students are identifying the three mentioned vulnerabilities and are taking the proper steps to address each one.

 ### 15. Instructor Do: Review Smart Contract Security (5 min)